fylgja/fylgja/README.md

 You can that in many ways.

-Start with starring the repro on Github Give start to Fylgja
+Start with starring the repro.
 Or share us on your favorite social network with the hashtag #fylgja.
 Making it easier for others to find Fylgja.

 But you also contribute directly to fylgja by;

-Adding a issue to our github repo
+- Adding a issue or feature.
-Adding a pull request to our github repo
+- Adding a pull request to our github repo.
-Helping out with the Site doc and guides, via the github repo We appreciate any contribution, no mather if it is small or big.
+- Helping out with the Site doc and guides, via the github repo.

+We appreciate any contribution, no mather if it is small or big.